Daraa: Civil War

-In early June 2017, much of the city of Daraa was reported to have been destroyed by protracted fighting.
+In early June 2017, much of Daraa was reported to have been destroyed by protracted fighting.
 On 12 July 2018, the battle for Daraa ended after several days of intense clashes between the Syrian Army and rebel forces, some of which agreed to terms of reconciliation.
 The Syrian Army retook the city fully.

-On 1 March, the 2020 Daraa clashes began.
+The March 2020 Daraa clashes and 2021 Daraa offensive ended with Syrian Army victory.
+After that, the Syrian government fully recaptured the city, reestablished state institutions there, and restarted the reconciliation process.

+On 6 December 2024, local rebels began an offensive to take the city.
+90% of the governorate, including the city itself, fell under their control.

 Geography

+The city also contains a Palestinian refugee camp, known as Daraa camp.

+The city is divided into two sections; Daraa al-Mahatta, which is the northern portion, and Daraa al-Balad, which is the southern part of the city.

 Climate

 Daraa has a cold semi-arid climate (Köppen climate classification BSk).

+Demographics

+Before the outbreak of the conflict, more than 500 Christian families resided in the city of Daraa.

+In 2011, the Melkite Greek Catholic Church had approximately 800-1000 believers.